14 Unique Movie Theatres in Auckland That Make Watching Movies Way Better!

 122 Queen Street, Northcote

-Located just across the bridge in Northcote, this heritage arthouse theatre with four screens is beloved by locals and well run by the cinematic duo who own it.
+Located just across the bridge in Northcote, locals believe this heritage arthouse theatre with four screens and well run by the cinematic duo who own it.

 What we loved most: The community feel and unique inner harbour location.